Welcome to today's edition of the Rush 24-7 podcast.

 Nobody can tell you where that $862 billion went.

-Each of those signs, each of those signs costs three hundred dollars, or maybe three thousand dollars, I don't know, who knows.
+Each of those signs, each of those signs, costs $300 or maybe $3,000.

-So if you're in the sign business, it's booming.
+So, if you're in the sign business, it's booming.

 It's run by a guy he met at a dinner party in Chicago.

-But that's that's what we got.
+But that's what we got.

-You know, in the old days of big government, you used to at least have um something to show for it.
+You know, in the old days of big government, you used to at least have something to show for it.

-He he doesn't put up a dam.
+He doesn't put up a dam.

-You know, there are grounds for supporting the Iraq war or opposing the Iraq war, uh, but the cost is nothing to do with it.
+You know, there are grounds for supporting the Iraq war or opposing the Iraq war, but the cost is nothing to do with it.

-In its cursory treatment of Iraq, it lacked strategic vision, and in its attempt to hijack the troops for Obama's domestic pro priorities, it was shameless.
+And in its attempt to hijack the troops for Obama's domestic priorities, it was shameless.

-So uh graceless lacking strategic vision and shameless.
+So graceless, lacking strategic vision, and shameless.

-But other than that, uh they liked it.
+But other than that, they liked it.

 It was a small speech by a small man.